The incident at Brooklyn’s McCarren Park on April 4 resulted in the death of the said cat, an Instagram star named Ponzu

 “This has nothing to do with Asian hate.
 I have friends that are Asian.”

-A screenshot of a comment shows the woman’s alleged profile using the phrase “ching ching.”
+of a comment shows the woman’s alleged profile using the phrase “ching ching.”

 Social media users claimed to have also identified the man in a hoodie filmed in the video.